Frustrating SEO Problems

 This should be concerning to all webmasters and SEOs, especially when we consider that 12% of clicks lead to another Google affiliated company.

-It is often said that Google is working its way to becoming the source of information, rather than the gateway to it, as we have seen with the travel sector.
+It is often said that Google is working its way to becoming the source of information, rather than the gateway to it.

 The reality is even though the number of zero-click results is decreasing I feel it doesn’t really hurt businesses as much.
 Especially you have to remember most of the results could be informational.